-Volunteer Legal Advocates use their legal skills to empower refugees in our offices overseas in Thailand, Tanzania, and Ecuador.
+Volunteer Legal Advocates use their legal skills to empower refugees in our offices overseas in Thailand, Malaysia, Tanzania, and Ecuador.
 Our work would not be possible without their commitment to making refugee rights a reality.

 Volunteer as a Legal Advocate Abroad

 Volunteer Legal Advocates (VLAs) have the opportunity to help make refugee rights a reality in Africa, Asia and Latin America.
-VLAs are lawyers and highly-qualified law students who commit to spending at least 6 months or more in Asylum Access offices abroad (Quito, Ecuador; Bangkok, Thailand; or Dar es Salaam, Tanzania).
+VLAs are lawyers and highly-qualified law students who commit to spending at least 6 months or more in Asylum Access offices abroad (Quito, Ecuador; Bangkok, Thailand; Kuala Lumpur, Malaysia; Dar es Salaam, Tanzania).
 They provide direct legal advice and representation to refugees seeking asylum or other legal status.

 VLAs receive intensive training in international refugee law, and practice before local offices of the United Nations High Commissioner for Refugees or local refugee status adjudicators.
 Volunteers may also have the opportunity to engage in policy advocacy at a national or international level.
 Our VLA program is considered a Peace Corps alternative without the two-year commitment.

 Apply to become a Volunteer Legal Advocate